jim-nnamdi/AeroDataBox/readme.md

 # AeroBox Data

-> Dynamic checks for Flight data: i'm using a free plan so this API is limited to some functionalities. still work in progress
+> Dynamic checks for Flight data: i'm using a free plan so this API is limited to some functionalities.
 - [x] Generate flight status
 - [x] Retrieve flight departures information
 - [ ] Retrieve flight delays by statistics No